East Genomics

 Please note that these are MINIMUM recommendations.

-Detailed guidance on tissue sampling is available via the FutureNHS (opens in a new tab) ‘NHS Genomic Medicine Service’ workspace (see “Sample Handling Guidance for Whole Genome Sequencing of Solid Tumour Samples”, videos are also available (opens in a new tab).
+Detailed guidance on tissue sampling is available in the “Sample Handling Guidance for Whole Genome Sequencing of Solid Tumour Samples” document below, videos are also available (opens in a new tab).

 Key steps are summarised as follows: